 The Centerville Board of Education furnishes textbooks for students.
-However, the district also maintains a uniform and consistent Student Fees schedule to cover the cost of necessary workbooks, art supplies, and other materials that are not re-usable, but essential to our quality program.
+However, the district also maintains a uniform and consistent Student Fees schedule to cover the cost of necessary workbooks, art supplies, technology software and devices, and other materials that are not re-usable, but essential to our quality program.
 NOTIFICATION OF THE AMOUNT OF THESE FEES IS SENT HOME THE FIRST DAY OF SCHOOL.
+We are encouraging parents to pay their fees with our online payment service using the Home Access Center.
+There will not be a processing fee charged to make the payments this way.
+You can reach the Home Access Center at: https://hac.centerville.k12.oh.us